 Microsoft Windows Azure SQL Database, commonly known as SQL Azure, is a relational database in the cloud that is part of the Windows Azure platform.
 Although Windows Azure SQL Database is built on the SQL Server platform, there are differences you should consider when performing an Azure SQL Database migration.
-This article describes guidelines and limitations when migrating databases from on-premises SQL Server instances to a

 Data transfer with Azure database migration

 Windows Azure SQL Database does not support the RESTORE statement or attaching a database to the Windows Azure SQL Database server.
 So when doing an Azure database migration, you should use either the Generate and Publish Scripts or the Deploy Database to SQL Azure wizard in the SQL Server Management Studio.
 The Generate and Publish Scripts wizard creates Transact-SQL scripts for your database, which you can then execute against your Windows Azure SQL Database server to create your database.
 The Deploy Database to SQL Azure wizard directly deploys your database to a Windows Azure SQL Database server.
 You can also use this wizard to deploy a Windows Azure SQL Database to a local instance of SQL Server, or to move databases from one instance of Windows Azure SQL Database to another.

 When doing a large Azure database migration, estimate the data load time.
 For example, approximately 10 GB of data using a 10 MBPS broadband connection could take 2 to 3 hours using SQL Server Integration Services or the bulk copy utility (BCP.exe).
 You can improve your data load performance by disabling non-clustered indexes on your database tables.
 You can also disable foreign keys to load the data in any order, which also speeds up data load times.